SgtAlexis/SgtBot/docs/PRIVACY.md

 ## External Links

 The application may contain links to external websites.
-The application owner is not responsible for the privacy practices or content of these websites and users should review the privacy policies of these websites before providing any personal data.
+The application owner is not responsible for the privacy practices or content of these websites, and users should review the privacy policies of these websites before providing any personal data.